cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    authorizer: CassandraAuthorizer

-Once authentication is enabled, create a new Cassandra superuser to avoid issue with the default "cassandra" superuser (Authentication with the cassandra superuser require QUORUM nodes to be available in your cluster), and change the default cassandra password.
+Once authentication is enabled, create a new Cassandra superuser to avoid issue with the default "cassandra" superuser (Authentication with the Cassandra superuser requires QUORUM nodes to be available in your cluster), and change the default Cassandra password.

 .. code::

    CREATE ROLE admin WITH PASSWORD='******' AND LOGIN=true AND SUPERUSER=true;
    ALTER ROLE cassandra WITH PASSWORD='******';

-Then configure the replication factor for the *system_auth* keyspace according to your cluster configuration (see `Configure Native Authentication <https://docs.datastax.com/en/cassandra/3.0/cassandra/configuration/secureConfigNativeAuth.html>`_).
+Next configure the replication factor for the *system_auth* keyspace according to your cluster configuration (see `Configure Native Authentication <https://docs.datastax.com/en/cassandra/3.0/cassandra/configuration/secureConfigNativeAuth.html>`_).
-Finally, adjust roles and credential cache settings and disable JMX configuration of authentifcation and authorization cache.
+Finally, adjust the roles and credential cache settings and disable JMX configuration of authentifcation and authorization cache.

 Elasticsearch Authentication, Authorization and Content-Based Security ......................................................................

 Elasticsearch authentication settings are defined in **conf/elasticsearch.yml**.
-To be effective, these settings must be the same on all nodes of a Cassandra datacenter.
+To be effective, these settings must be the same on all the nodes used in a Cassandra datacenter.

 .. cssclass:: table-bordered